developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Transaction Result Intent Action

-This Managed Configuration allows an EMM to request that OemConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.
+Allows an EMM to request that OemConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

 Which specifying an Intent Action is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so to help the receive of the intent differentiate it from other intents it might receive.

 ### Transaction Result Intent Component

-This Managed Configuration allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.
+Allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

 While specifying a Component is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so since it can help ensure that the intent is sent to the right receiver.
 * Since broadcast intents are sent globally, they cannot be directed to a specific receiver.
 As a result, a Component should only be specified when the value chosen for the Managed Configuration **Transaction Result Intent Type** is ***startActivity*** or ***startService***.

 ### Transaction Result Intent Extra Name

-This Managed Configuration allows an EMM to request that OemConfig attach a String Extra whose, Extra Name is specified, to the Transaction Result Intent when it has finished processing of the transaction.
+Allows an EMM to request that OemConfig attach a String Extra whose, Extra Name is specified, to the Transaction Result Intent when it has finished processing of the transaction.

 Specifying a String Extra is optional when sending a Transaction Result Intent, although it might be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it might receive.
 * When an Extra Name is specified using this Managed Configuration, it is mandatory that an Extra Value also be specified using the Managed Configuration ***Transaction Result Intent Extra Value***.

 ### Transaction Result Intent Extra Value

-This Managed Configuration allows an EMM to request that OemConfig attach a String Extra, whose Extra Value is specified, to the Transaction Result Intent when it has finished processing of the transaction.
+Allows an EMM to request that OemConfig attach a String Extra, whose Extra Value is specified, to the Transaction Result Intent when it has finished processing of the transaction.

 Specifying a String Extra is optional when sending a Transaction Result Intent, although it might be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it might receive.
 * When an Extra Value is specified using this Managed Configuration, it is mandatory that an Extra Name also be specified using the Managed Configuration ***Transaction Result Intent Extra Name***.

 ### Transaction Steps

-This Managed Configuration allows an EMM to enable an Administrator to defined a sequence of steps that perform configuration of various configurations and to organize those steps into a single transaction to be performed on a Zebra Android device.
+Allows an EMM to enable an Administrator to defined a sequence of steps that perform configuration of various configurations and to organize those steps into a single transaction  performed on a Zebra Android device.

 Any number of transaction steps can be included within a transaction and the individual transactions steps is executed in the order they appear within this Managed Configuration.

 #### Transaction Step

-This Managed Configuration allows an EMM to enable an Administrator to specify a single transaction step that defines one or more configurations to be performed on a Zebra Android device as part of a transaction.
+Allows an EMM to enable an Administrator to specify a single transaction step that defines one or more configurations  performed on a Zebra Android device as part of a transaction.

 Multiple configurations of different types can optionally be defined as part of a single transaction step, but an Administrator CANNOT control the order or execution of such configurations within a given step.